 requiring any risky squeezing of poison glands?
 No. It's less effective than using the poison - and unless the trap is checked regularly and the "bait" replaced, the dead toad will attract scavenging native animals (especially insects, like water beetles).

 But there is a simple solution.
-Our collaborator Rob Capon at the University of Queensland now produces a safer easy-to-use "bait".
+Our collaborator Rob Capon at the University of Queensland developed a safer easy-to-use "bait".
 The toxic poison is embedded in a harmless object (an airstone, as used in aquaria) so it won't be accidentally eaten by children or pets; and all the user needs to do is drop it into the trap.
-Rob's program "The Cane Toad Challenge" is distributing this new weapon to community groups and members of the general public who want to stop toads breeding in their local ponds.
-We have taken out a patent on the technology, and are working with a commercial company to produce a tadpole-control system.
-Please see Rob's website for information about how you can obtain the purified bait, and how you can join in the fight against toads.
+Rob's program "The Cane Toad Challenge" has now licenced our patented tadpole-trapping technology to Watergum (https://watergum.org), an Australian environmental not-for-profit organisation.
+Please see Watergum's website (https://watergum.org) for information about how you can obtain the purified bait, and how you can join in the fight against toads.

-Anyone who needs to trap cane toad tadpoles can purchase "Bufotabs" - the bait for the traps - from Professor Rob Capon at the University of Queensland.
-Please see Rob's website for information.
+Anyone who needs to trap cane toad tadpoles can purchase "Bufotabs" - the bait for the traps - from Watergum, a not-for-profit organisation.
+Please see their website (https://watergum.org) for information.

 The trap itself doesn't need to be complicated either.
 Any kind of funnel trap (or minnow trap, as the Americans call them) works fine, so long as it is made of plastic, or of mesh too small to allow tadpoles to escape.
 The simplest type is made by cutting a large plastic soft-drink bottle around the middle, and attaching the pointed end so that is points back towards the base to form a funnel.
 Several youtube videos show how to make minnow traps like this.
 Add an attractant as bait inside the trap, and you have an effective toad-tadpole trap.